n-alex-goncalves/MulticursalMazeGenerator/README.md

-# Multicursal Maze with Breadth-First CPU
+# Multicursal Maze Generator with Breadth-First CPU

 A C# program that randomly generates mutlicursal mazes and a CPU that traverses the maze via the breadth-first search algorithm.
 The program also allows the user to traverse the maze using arrow keys.